InternetComputerOG/ntagle-core/README.md

 # What is ntagle?
 ntagle (a combination of the word "tag" and the concept of "entangled particles" in physics) is a decentralized application which gives developers the ability to integrate web3 assets and experiences into inexpensive, secure, and durable NFC chips which are compatible with any modern smartphone.

-This is made possible using the unique properties of [The Internet Computer Protocol](https://internetcomputer.org/, [NTAG 424 DNA chips from NXP](https://www.nxp.com/products/rfid-nfc/nfc-hf/ntag-for-tags-labels/ntag-424-dna-424-dna-tagtamper-advanced-security-and-privacy-for-trusted-iot-applications:NTAG424DNA#:~:text=The%20NTAG%20424%20DNA%20is,with%20crypto%2Dsecure%20access%20permissions.), and [WebNFC](https://w3c.github.io/web-nfc/).
+This is made possible using the unique properties of [The Internet Computer Protocol](https://internetcomputer.org/), [NTAG 424 DNA chips from NXP](https://www.nxp.com/products/rfid-nfc/nfc-hf/ntag-for-tags-labels/ntag-424-dna-424-dna-tagtamper-advanced-security-and-privacy-for-trusted-iot-applications:NTAG424DNA#:~:text=The%20NTAG%20424%20DNA%20is,with%20crypto%2Dsecure%20access%20permissions.), and [WebNFC](https://w3c.github.io/web-nfc/).

 Learn more about this project by [reviewing our hackathon slide deck](https://docs.google.com/presentation/d/1KKktLRiNWqD3ZxWF3WZk9kEblMdr2c3gfrUekiXQa5Q/edit?usp=sharing) or [visiting our Twitter page](https://twitter.com/ntagled).
-You can also find the code [on GitHub](https://github.com/InternetComputerOG/ntagle) and [watch a video](https://twitter.com/ntagled/status/1589126117524647936?s=20&t=R_T8AwXhOiF04_uieulJGQ) of how the process works with physical NFC tags.
+You can also [watch a video](https://twitter.com/ntagled/status/1589126117524647936?s=20&t=R_T8AwXhOiF04_uieulJGQ) of how the process works with physical NFC tags.

 # What's the status of this project?
-The ntagle team bagan work in October 2022 with a $25k grant from the [DFINITY Foundation](https://dfinity.org/).
+The ntagle team began work in October 2022 with a $25k grant from the [DFINITY Foundation](https://dfinity.org/) which completed in February 2023.
 During this grant they developed a proof-of-concept, alpha tags, a demo dapp, a functional conference handout product, and a working dapp which can integrate with 3rd party projects.

-In addition, the project has gone through security consultation from both DFINITY and the public ICP developers community, and come out with positive geedback.
+In addition, the project has gone through security consultation from both DFINITY and the public ICP developers community, and come out with strong positive feedback.

 **The next steps include:**
 - Executing a sale to distribute tags to more people.